 It was achieved finally as Thomas Hatton in our Year 6 presented a fabulous assembly entitled ‘The Man who planted trees’, which showed the whole community the importance of trees in the environment on earth.
 Thank you Thomas for helping us gain this prestigious award – THE FIRST SCHOOL IN CONGLETON to have done so and to be leading the way again the the town with regard to eco work.

 ‘The Black Hole’ was the theme for our garden in the Congleton community ‘Back to Back School Gardens’ show.
 School took the theme of ‘Space’ and each school had a planet or space area to create into a garden.
 This was supported by the Congleton in Bloom society who each year enter the best town in bloom competition.
 Our entry the ‘Black Hole’ was awarded the best in show due to the unusual way in which we created the garden.
-Lots of visitors visited during the summer of 2015 and we throughly enjoyed growing and designing our garden.
+Lots of visitors visited and we throughly enjoyed growing and designing our garden.
 This is the picture of our garden which was shown in the local Congleton Chronicle newspaper celebrating the event.
 Well done to our Eco Club for all their hard work.

 ‘The Kier Green Environmental Award’